 - *IMPORTANT* open Xodo and open your planner file from the Cloud account/drive that you have chosen to store it (Dropbox, Google Drive, OneDrive).
 Xodo has those listed in the menu accessed from top left 'hamburger' icon.

 - Xodo will use the planner file from the cloud account on any device that you have the same cloud account in use and they will be synced!

-UPDATE FEB.
-23, 2021: After the Xodo App update, the digital planner file will need to be opened through your original backup location, such as Google Drive or Dropbox, and NOT "Recent" files.
+After any Xodo App updates, the digital planner file will need to be opened through your original backup location, such as Google Drive or Dropbox, and NOT "Recent" files.
 With the new Xodo App version, it won't recognize the file from 'Recent' as an editable PDF.
 It appears that after the App update AND you've opened through the backup location, it will now be fine to open through the 'Recent' files again.